 Simulant versions of citrine (which are not created from smoky quartz or amethyst) are often lacking a professional, quality, cut.
 The colors of these simulant versions too are usually a blood orange color, and they sell for extremely cheap prices such as a few dollars a carat.

 Citrine gemstones which have been produced through heat treatments on smoky quartz and amethyst display the highly desirable deep and brilliant orange colors and cost an average of around $30 dollars per carat.
-(The cost for citrine rings, engagement rings or citrine wedding rings can be much more for rings made with gold, platinum, palladium or which are made with intricate designs and superior workmanship plus feature solid long lasting quality settings).
+(The cost and value of citrine rings, engagement rings or citrine wedding rings can be much more for rings made with, platinum and palladium or which are made with intricate designs and superior workmanship plus feature solid long lasting quality settings).

 The value of citrine increases according to the quality of the cut, clarity, and color.
 Look for eye clean gemstones that feature a cut which maximizes the flash and fire of the gemstone - and for stone's which display a consistent saturated color hue.